joshpeterson/joshpeterson.github.io/_posts/2017-01-30-defining-define.md

 {% endhighlight %}

 No, it seems Boolean conditions are not possible here.
-Even worse, we only get a warning, and condition is evaluated as if the `#ifdef` is true!
+Even worse, we only get a warning, and the condition is evaluated as if the `#ifdef` is true!
 In this case, the actual behavior is the opposite of my intuition.
 This could be lost in a sea of warnings, and end up being difficult to track down.